Thanthou/mobiledetailhub/frontend/src/features/tenantOnboarding/README.md

 ## Usage

-The main `AffiliateApplicationPage` component orchestrates all the pieces:
+The main `TenantApplicationPage` component orchestrates all the pieces:

 1. Loads existing draft on mount
 2. Auto-saves form changes